magecloudkit/magecloudkit/README.md

 # MageCloudKit

-Thank you for purchasing a license to use MageCloudKit.
+Thank you for purchasing a license to use Brightfame MageCloudKit.

 More information about MageCloudKit is available at: https://magecloudkit.com.

-MageCloudKit is a [Brightfame](https://brightfame.co) product.

 ## Getting Started